ibm-cloud-docs/fortigate-10g/getting-help.md

 If you have problems or questions after using the FortiGate Security Appliance 10 Gbps, you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
 Post your question then and tag it with "ibm-cloud" and "fsa-10g".
 {:shortdesc}

-You can also open a support case in the [{{site.data.keyword.cloud_notm}} console (https://cloud.ibm.com/unifiedsupport/cases/add){: external}.

-For more information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+For more information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-using-avatar#using-avatar).